lukedegruchy/ceylon-chayote/README.md

           un-introduced Integer bit rotation feature.
 - 0.0.10  Rename value_classes package to type_classes and introduce general Binary to [Byte] conversion functions.
 - 0.0.11  Update to Ceylon 1.2.0.
 Minor changes to leverage new language features.
 Eliminate Integer rotation as there's no way to make it work reliably on the JavaScript runtime.
+Also eliminate immutable collections functionality s since this is now in ceylon.language.